RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 It’s unlikely that any egress monitoring tools will be able to detect sensitive data captured, stored, and/or sent as graphic image files, which is the usual form of screenshots.
 A proper egress monitoring tool should be able to detect all the other types of activity, so the other options are incorrect.

-### Question # 44 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
+### [tricky and important] Question # 44 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
 In order to get truly holistic coverage of your environment, you should be sure to include ____________ as a step in the deployment process.
 A. Getting signed user agreements from all users
 B. Installation of the solution on all assets in the cloud data center
 C. Adoption of the tool in all routers between your users and the cloud provider
 D. Ensuring that all your customers install the tool
 Answer: A.

 This is a tricky question.
 In the cloud environment, we know that all users will be entering the environment through remote access; in many cases, this will include the use of their personal devices.
 In order for egress monitoring solutions to function properly, all devices accessing the production environment must have local agents installed, and that requires signed user agreements.

 It would be unnecessary (and intrusive, and cumbersome) to install agents on all assets in the cloud data center, which includes not only your organization’s assets but also those of all the other cloud tenants in that data center.
 This might even be illegal.
 Option B is incorrect.
 Assuming you could install (or even know) all the routers between your users and the cloud data center is ridiculous; option C is incorrect.
 Getting your customer to install an egress monitoring client would be nice, in theory…but also pointless.
 Your customers don’t work for you; they are outside your organization.
 Egress monitoring tools are used to prevent sensitive data from leaving your environment; by the time it has reached a customer, sensitive information is far outside your control and the egress monitoring tool would be of no use.
 Option D is therefore incorrect.